These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Register With A Performing Rights Organization.

-You probably already know this but just in case – to collect your royalties you’ll need to sign with both a Performing Rights Organization (“PRO” for short) as well as SoundExchange.
-The two options in the U.S. for PRO’s are ASCAP and BMI
+You probably already know this, but just in case—to collect your royalties, you’ll need to sign with a Performing Rights Organization (“PRO” for short) and SoundExchange.
+The two options in the U.S. for PROs are ASCAP and BMI.

-You also have to register with SoundExchange, which focuses on royalties for your recording (mechanical rights), while your Performing Rights Organization focuses on royalties for your song (performance rights).
-Try to do this before the music release.
+You must also register with SoundExchange, which focuses on royalties for your recording (mechanical rights), while your Performing Rights Organization focuses on royalties for your song (performance rights).
+Try to do this before the music is released.

 Document the Recording & Creation Journey For Your Fans